edm00se/awesome-board-games/contributing.md

 # Contribution Guidelines

+Please note the following:

-Please note that this project is released with a [Contributor Code of Conduct](code-of-conduct.md).
+- This project is released with a [Contributor Code of Conduct](code-of-conduct.md).
 By participating in this project you agree to abide by its terms.

-Note: The pull request should have a useful title.
+- A pull request should have a useful title.
 Pull requests with `Update readme.md` as the title are **strongly frowned upon**.
 Please carefully read everything in this file and stick to the [formatting guide][formatting-guide].

-If you need help getting started, how to add to the list, create a commit, or update a pull request, check out the [help guide][help-guide].
+- If you need help getting started, how to add to the list, create a commit, or update a pull request, check out the [help guide][help-guide].

 ## Adding to This List